geco333/longevity_assignment/README.md

 > docker run -p 5000:5000 health_check

-at this point the server should be running in a container listening to port 5000
+at this point the server should be running in a container listening to local port 5000

 ## Locally